dineshchandak/jenkins_training/README.md

-# jenkins_training is about to end
+# jenkins_training was a good refresher